 What Causes Welts?

-A Risk for Complications
+Welts Can Indicate a Risk for Complications

 Respiratory distress can occur if the angioedema involves the nares, larynx, or pharynx.— Karen A. Moriello, DVM, DACVD

-Treatment for Welts in Dogs
+Veterinary Treatment for Welts in Dogs

-It's always best to consult with a vet before giving Benadryl to dogs and to discontinue its use should the dog show behavior changes such as excitement or lethargy.
+It's always best to consult with a veterinarian before giving Benadryl to dogs and to discontinue its use if the dog shows behavior changes such as excitement or lethargy.
 Benadryl should not be given to dogs suffering from glaucoma.
-Other medications given under vet prescription include Claritin (loratidine) and Atarax (hydroxyzine) given under the dosage and guidance of the vet.
+Other prescription medications include Claritin (loratadine) and Atarax (hydroxyzine), which are to be given under the guidance of a veterinarian.